Program Overview

 Curriculum

-The EMIS curriculum develops students skills in high-level negotiations, conflict resolution, crisis management, effective public speaking, decoding U.S. foreign policy, humanitarian assistance, presentation skills and a “think different” mentality.
-The coursework engages and provides students with ample opportunities to build vital knowledge and to practice important skills in real-world or simulated settings.
-EMIS students also engage with global practitioners and Civic Council members who represent leading international companies and organizations influencing global policy, social trends and decision-making.
+The EMIS curriculum develops students skills in high-level negotiations, conflict resolution, crisis management, effective public speaking, decoding modernity, deconstructing global challenges, humanitarian assistance, presentation skills and a “think different” mentality.
+The coursework engages students with ample opportunities to build vital knowledge and to practice important skills in real-world or simulated settings.
+EMIS students also interact with global practitioners and Civic Council members who represent leading international companies and organizations influencing global policy, social trends and decision-making.

 Core Courses & Professional Practicum